DGwebdes/tolkienhub/README.md

 - **Favorites Feature:** Enable users to bookmark their favorite books, movies, or lore.
 - **Dark Mode:** Provide a toggle for dark/light themes.
 - **API Integration:** Fetch additional Tolkien-related data from external APIs.
+- **Expanded Book Data:** Use the `/utils` folder to include richer data, such as publication dates and character highlights.

 ---